 One of the most controversial topics when it comes to 3D printing are laws on undetectable firearms.
+While Americans can find out about the laws surround regular gun ownership at https://gunlawsuits.org/, the laws concerning 3D printed weapons are still unclear.
 And the debate gets even more controversial when we talk about digital arms control and free speech.
 Should Americans be allowed to say and share whatever they want online?
 What if that speech is a blueprint for a gun?
 The State Department says no.

 In two recently issued statements, the State Department confirmed it plans to act as a “gatekeeper” for what data Americans can legally publish online regarding the digital fabrication of guns.
 Any technical data (which is vaguely defined) that would allow for the creation of weapons would require prior approval for online publication.
 And if you’re unsure what’s “technical data” the State Department says you should review the United State Munitions List, and if there’s still any doubt, you may request a commodity jurisdiction determination from the Department.